Otomisin/DTMHack2023.github.io/Resources.md

 | Displacement     | Mobility Tracking Data: Mobility tracking aims to quantify the presence of population categories of interest, reasons for displacement, length of displacement, and needs within defined geographical areas and locations, with a frequency that captures mobility dynamics | [Source](https://dtm.iom.int/datasets) |
 | Conflicts        | Armed Conflict Location & Event Data Project (ACLED): The Armed Conflict Location & Event Data Project (ACLED) collects real-time data on the locations, dates, actors, fatalities, and types of all reported political violence and protest events around the world | [Source](https://acleddata.com/) |

-# Can participants bring their own datasets or use external data sources?
+# The use of own datasets or external data sources?

 While the primary focus will be on DTM datasets, participants are encouraged to supplement their research with other publicly available data sources if relevant to their research questions.

-# Is there a specific data format that participants should expect the DTM datasets to be in?
+# Data format to expect?

 The DTM datasets will be provided in standard data formats such as CSV and Excel each with its respective admin1 codes or names for easy mapping to shapefiles for geographic data.
 More information will be provided to participants on the event day.